EPW80/Data-Structures/README.md

 ## Data Structures explored in this folder

-- Binary Search tree structure - A Binary Search Tree (BST) is a particular type of data structure in computer science that organizes data for efficient insertion, deletion, and searching.
+- Binary Search Tree structure - A Binary Search Tree (BST) is a particular type of data structure in computer science that organizes data for efficient insertion, deletion, and searching.

 - Doubly Linked Lists